Jochen Hecht

-Jochen Thomas Hecht (born 21 June 1977) is a German ice hockey coach and a former professional ice hockey player.
+Jochen Thomas Hecht (German: /hɛçt/) (born 21 June 1977) is a German ice hockey coach and a former professional ice hockey player.
 He has been serving as assistant coach for Adler Mannheim since March 2022.

 Hecht played 833 games in the National Hockey League (NHL) for the St. Louis Blues, Edmonton Oilers and Buffalo Sabres and also began and finished his career with Adler Mannheim of the Deutsche Eishockey Liga (DEL).